The epic immersive light festival will return for 2020.

 Following its debut in Manchester just last year, Lightopia is set to return this winter, providing a fun, socially-distanced activity for Mancs to enjoy.

-Confirmed to return between November 20 and January 3, the interactive event will feature incredible installations, including huge light displays, lanterns and more – as part of a family-friendly illuminated trail at Heaton Park.
+Confirmed to return between December 3 and January 10, the interactive event – which has been delayed as result of the November lockdown – will feature incredible installations, including huge light displays, lanterns and more – as part of a family-friendly illuminated trail at Heaton Park.

 This year’s showcase has been designed to enable social distancing throughout, with new themes and installations to discover since last year.
 Heaton Hall will light up in a specially-designed Christmas themed installation, with Santa’s sleigh, snowflakes and even a giant interactive walking piano bringing the festive vibes to the park.

 A brand new Astronomy display will also debut this year, lighting up the sky with a beautiful moon and interactive Zodiac signs.
 There’ll also be an installation dedicated to the city of Manchester, showcasing our wonderful skyline in a whole new light.